 When you become an employer, you need to begin paying state unemployment tax.
 You need to sign up for a SUTA tax account with your state government.

-You can register as an employer online using your state’s government website.
+Register as an employer online using your state’s government website.
 You might also be able to register for an account by mailing a form to your state.
-Each state has a different process for obtaining an account, so you need to check your state’s government website for more information.
+Each state has a different process for obtaining an account.
+Check your state’s government website for more information.

 To register for an account, you need to provide information about your business, such as your Employer Identification Number.
 When you register for an account, you will obtain an employer account number.

 Once registered, your state will tell you what your contribution rate is.
 And, your state will also tell you what your state’s wage base is.

 Many states give newly registered employers a standard new employer rate.
 The new employer rate varies by state.

 Some states split new employer rates up by construction and non-construction industries.
 For example, all new employers receive a SUTA rate of 1.25% in Nebraska, and all new construction employers receive a SUTA rate of 5.4% in 2019.